 MONTAGNE: It first sold in 1938 for 10 cents.
 The previous record for a comic book sale was set by a slightly more worn copy of this same comic book.

-Its MORNING EDITION from NPR News.
-Im Clark Kent.
+INSKEEP: It's MORNING EDITION from NPR News.
+I'm Clark Kent.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.